 V.B.
 Harrison Student Health Center

 Completed in 1991, the center houses clinics, offices, and personnel for Student Health Services, Employee Health Services, and the student pharmacy.
 The center is named for Dr. Harrison, director and physician-in-charge of the Student Health Department from 1945 to 1971.

 Thad Cochran National Center for Natural Products Research

 The NCNPR building, completed in 1996, houses the center’s herbarium and central instrumentation facility, as well as its laboratories in many areas of chemistry and plant sciences.
 Renovations and phased expansion of the facility continue.
 A new auditorium to seat 245 was completed in 2000.
 The latest expansion is currently under way.

 Holman Hall, completed in 1997, was constructed with substantial support by the members of the Holman family.
 The four-story, 55,000-square-foot building, provides administrative and faculty offices for the School of Business Administration.
 Holman Hall has large classrooms with retractable screens and multimedia computer projection systems, group study rooms, study alcoves, seminar rooms, conference rooms, and extensive connections to the campus network, providing a technologically advanced learning environment.
 “The North Hall” provides a structural connection between Conner Hall and Holman Hall, as well as administrative offices, faculty offices, and computer labs.
 North Hall also contains two state-of-the-art distance-learning classrooms, permitting interactive classes among the Oxford, Southaven, and Tupelo campuses.

-Completed in 2000, the building is home for the National Food Service Management Institute, which sponsors national programs that promote continuous improvement of child nutrition programs.
+Completed in 2000, the building is home for the Institute of Child Nutrition, which sponsors national programs that promote continuous improvement of child nutrition programs.